markmisener/udacity-self-driving-car-engineer/p2-advanced-lane-line-detection/writeup.md

 Here's a [link to my download my video result](https://github.com/markmisener/udacity-self-driving-car-engineer/blob/master/p2-advanced-lane-line-detection/output_video/lane_tracking.mp4)

-The final code used in the image and video pipelines can be seen in the `` function in the `` section of the notebook.
+The final code used in the image and video pipelines can be seen in the `image_pipeline()` function in the `Detecting lanes in video` section of the notebook.

 ---